mbrezu/Shovel/WebGuessNumber.md

 ## Web Version of the Game - Version 2

-As the project grows larger, working at the SLIME REPL is getting unproductive.
+As the project grows larger, working at the SLIME REPL without saving code is getting unproductive.
 Time to create a CL system to hold our work (you can get the code for this section from [Github](http://github.com/mbrezu/shovel-guess)).
 First, load [Quickproject](http://www.xach.com/lisp/quickproject/):